medromard/Project_3/README.md

 ## Known Issues With Code
-* One issue with this app is that since our search query does not have a lot of specific parameters in it the same recipe can come back in different searches.
-This will result in that recipe getting saved into the database with different ids and different searches.
-This is could cause misinformation if code is ever written to search for recipes by label.
+* One issue that we have with the code is a style problem with the cards that the articles show up on.